 Goodness, if people don’t stop sending me things, I won’t know where to put them all.
 Oh my gosh – I’m a bit wet.
 Jeffries just past [sic] by and sprinkled some water on me – so we just had a jolly fine tussle – – he’s an awfully good kid — he has charge of all the ward men up in this building – on nights.

 Would you like to know what my outfit is tonight.
 One heavy G.I. undershirt – one pair of longies (Cath’s ski pants) – one pair of high woolen socks – one heavy blue shirt (formerly Cath’s) one wool sleeveless sweater – one brown coat sweater (GI) Mrs. Mac’s socks over the others and Jimmie’s old white shoes – (they are big & fit over socks)

 Have been busy playing cards with Jeffries and others – I skinned them – boy will I ever join U-Dave’s Sat nite games.

 I meant this letter to be a bit longer, but now – it’s time for work so I’ll have to close – Will write tomorrow – Take care Margie.

 November 26, 1943

-It’s not with certainty who the “new mess lt. and new sgt” were, but as of December 31, 1943, 2nd Lieutenant Chester C. Remspeck was the unit’s mess officer.
+It’s not with certainty who the new mess sergeant mentioned in the letter was, but the lieutenant was 2nd Lieutenant Chester C. Remspeck.
+He had joined the unit on October 12, 1943 and assumed the duty of Mess Officer five days later.
 The “new dietician” was 2nd Lieutenant Julia Brosius, who joined the unit on September 21, 1943.